Encrypt, Sync, and Protect MEGA Files with RcloneView — GUI for rclone MEGA Users

 - Highlight the source/destination, then right-click → Sync (for mirroring) or Copy (for append-only backups).

-- Configure key options:
+- Configure key options in the wizard:

 - Give the job a descriptive name such as